Salary Breakdown

 RTX anticipates the application window closing approximately 40 days from the date the notice was posted.
 However, factors such as candidate flow and business necessity may require RTX to shorten or extend the application window.

-RTX is An Equal Opportunity/Affirmative Action Employer.
-All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability or veteran status, age or any other federally protected class.
+_RTX is an Equal Opportunity Employer.
+All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, age, disability or veteran status, or any other applicable state or federal protected class.
+RTX provides affirmative action in employment for qualified Individuals with a Disability and Protected Veterans in compliance with Section 503 of the Rehabilitation Act and the Vietnam Era Veterans’ Readjustment Assistance Act._

 **Privacy Policy and Terms:**